-The targets for conglomerate gold in the region sit below the Mount Roe Basalt, on which Macarthur Minerals has three of its exploration licenses.
-In the two larger exploration licenses of this grouping, Macarthur Minerals has entered into a JV with Artemis Resources to earn up to an 80 percent interest.
-These two exploration licenses cover 265 square kilometers and Artemis Resources will be conducting site visits, mapping, sampling and ground geophysics as part of its initial exploration initiatives.
+Geological mapping of the tenements shows areas of the Mt Roe Basalt which is known to overlie conglomerate gold horizon.
+Macarthur Minerals has entered into a JV withfor Artemis Resources to earn up to an 80 percent interest in two of tenements.
+These two exploration licenses cover 243 square kilometers and Artemis Resources will be conducting site visits, mapping, sampling and ground geophysics as part of its initial exploration initiatives.

-In addition to the initial work being done on the Mount Roe Basalt exploration licenses, Macarthur Minerals has also undertaken initial exploration work with Artemis Resources on their Hillside Gold Project.
-Initial results from a reconnaissance trip showed potential for gold mineralisation associated with a shear zone structure.
-Historical sampling results show up to 411 g/t gold and 7.8 percent copper, as well as 700 ounces of gold recently extracted by prospectors including recovery of surface based gold nuggets.
-Within this project, Macarthur Minerals will conduct initial exploration activities for both gold and lithium in order to determine its drill targets.
+An initial reconnaissance trip showed potential for gold mineralisation with a rock chip returning 8.5 grams per tonne gold.
+Historical sampling results show up to 7.8 percent copper, as well as 700 ounces of gold recently extracted by prospectors including recovery of surface based gold nuggets.

 Lithium in Pilbara